 - 6.8.1 SSPN is a saving scheme introduced by the Perbadanan Tabung Pendidikan Tinggi Nasional (PTPTN).
 PTPTN was established under the Perbadanan Tabung Pendidikan Tinggi Nasional Act 1997 [Act 566].
 SSPN was introduced to enable parents to save and eventually finance their children's education at higher learning institutions.
 To encourage individuals to deposit into SSPN account, paragraph 46(1)(k) of the ITA was introduced to allow a deduction for individuals who make deposits into the scheme. - 6.8.2 The amount allowed as a deduction is the net contribution in the relevant year limited to a maximum of RM6,000 effective from the YAs 2012 to 2018.
-As for the YA 2019 and the YA 2020, the maximum amount of deduction for the net contribution is increased to RM8,000. - 6.8.3 The net contribution is the amount of deposits made during a year reduced by the amount of any withdrawal made during that year.
+As for the YA 2019 and the YA 2020, the maximum amount of deduction for the net contribution is increased to RM8,000.
+Effective from 1.1.2021, the claim period for this deduction is extended from the YA of 2021 to the YA 2022.

+6.8.3 The net contribution is the amount of deposits made during a year reduced by the amount of any withdrawal made during that year.

-Ariff opened an SSPN account for his 7 year old child in 2016.
+Ariff opened an SSPN account for his 7 years old child in 2016.
 During the year, Ariff deposited a total sum of RM7,000.
 No withdrawals were made by Ariff in that year.